 The cove is protected and green with a view of neighboring Nevis.
 The only thing on it are a few bars and restaurants.
 The bay is calm and a leisurely place for water sports.
 Your can easily rent what you need at the sports desk.
 We spent time in a glass bottom kayak, then I did some solo snorkeling.
 It is always recommended to snorkel with others, but this is a very safe place.

-You can even end your day with a seaside massage by a mass of ladies with tables behind the beach chairs.
+You can even end your day with a seaside massage from one of the ladies with tables behind the beach chairs.
 This was exactly the calm day my son and I needed and I highly recommend the experience, although next time I may force him to hike through the jungle…

 Be sure to check out the rest of my articles in the Caribbean!